 - talk about what happened and how he’s feeling

-Intimate relationships and sexual health
+Intimate relationships and sexual health for teenagers with autism spectrum disorder

-Your child might already have a biological understanding of sexual development from lessons at school or what you’ve already taught him.
+Your child might already have a biological understanding of sexual development from lessons at school or what you’ve taught him.
 But he also needs to develop a healthy attitude to intimate relationships.

 For example, you could explain that sexual relationships are a normal part of life, and teach your child not to use sex for popularity or to believe everything she hears from peers about their sexual experiences.